GaZaTu/im-emoji-picker/README.md

 ## Special Thanks 🤗

 - boring_nick for testing this on his arch+sway setup during the initial development phase
-- [zneix](https://github.com/zneix) for his help on the original x11-emoji-picker
+- [zneix](https://github.com/zneix) and other contributors for their help on the original [x11-emoji-picker](https://github.com/GaZaTu/x11-emoji-picker)

 ## License 😈